The Wine Tasting Adventure

 This is where it all starts, and it is amazing to travel the countryside finding field after field of vineyards.
-You can admire them from the car, your tour bus, and even the train, but the best way to appreciate the beauty – adding the sense of smell and the wind in your face — is by bike!
+You can admire them from the car, your tour bus, and even the train, but the best way to appreciate the beauty – adding the sense of smell and the wind in your face — on our Tuscany WIne Lover bike tour!

 The Magic of the Wine Harvest

 It says a lot about the culture when the Italians have one word that specifically signifies the harvesting of the grapes: la vendemmia.
 This one word shows how over the centuries, wine production has become embedded in the culture and the language.
 Places like Radda in Chianti and Grosseto conserve artifacts that demonstrate how long — as far back as the Etruscans — this area of Italy has been commercing in wine.
 The vendemmia of today, often evoking an image of camaraderie and a touch of romance, has been transformed into a science experiment!